kesteckb/COMSM-SEGP/BackgroundAndMotivation/README.md

 #### 'Quest for Lava Mountain'[<sup>[8]</sup>](README.md#references)

 This first study was conducted on a sample of 94 children in fourth and fifth grade (44 in intervention group and 50 in comparison group).
-The intervention group play a resource-based RPG that shows players the nutritious value of healthy foods (‘Quest to Lava Mountain’) for an average of 4.6 hours across 6 weeks.
+The intervention group played a resource-based RPG that shows players the nutritious value of healthy foods (‘Quest to Lava Mountain’) for an average of 4.6 hours across 6 weeks.
 The authors report a statistically significant decrease in sugar consumption across children in the intervention group compared with the comparison group.

 #### 'The Kingdom of Taste'[<sup>[9]</sup>](README.md#references)